wildducktheories/chaotic-spirals/README.md

     make docker-token

-Select the coding-challenge notebook, and select run.
+Select the start-here notebook, and select run.

 If you already have Python 3 installed locally, you might prefer to run jupyter locally.
 In which case: